NorfairKing/template-api-server-with-auth-and-cli/README.md

 ## Instructions

-To use this template in a new project, choose the name for your project, for example `shelter`.
+To use this template in a new project, choose the name for your project, for example `homeless-shelter`.
 Then use [template-filler](https://github.com/NorfairKing/template-filler) to use the template, like this:

 ```
-template-filler --source /path/to/this/template-api-server-with-auth-and-cli --destination /path/to/your/shelter --find Foobar --replace Shelter
+template-filler --source /path/to/this/template-api-server-with-auth-and-cli --destination /path/to/your/homeless-shelter --find FooBar --replace HomelessShelter
 ```

 ### Template overview

 This template contains these haskell packages and notable modules:

-- `foobar-api`: The API, as a `servant`-based type definition, and related data types.
+- `foo-bar-api`: The API, as a `servant`-based type definition, and related data types.
-  - `Foobar.API.Data`: The API data type definitions
+  - `Foo/Bar.API.Data`: The API data type definitions
-  - `Foobar.API`: The API Type definition
+  - `Foo/Bar.API`: The API Type definition
-- `foobar-api-gen`: The generators and tests for the API and its data types.
+- `foo-bar-api-gen`: The generators and tests for the API and its data types.
   - `FooBar.API.Data.Gen`: Generators for the API data types
-- `foobar-api-server`: The API server that implements this API.
+- `foo-bar-api-server`: The API server that implements this API.
-  - `Foobar.API.Server.OptParse`: Option parsing
+  - `Foo/Bar.API.Server.OptParse`: Option parsing
-  - `Foobar.API.Server.Env`: The (read-only) environment and related functions
+  - `Foo/Bar.API.Server.Env`: The (read-only) environment and related functions
-  - `Foobar.API.Server.Handler.<CommandName>`: One module per command of the CLI.
+  - `Foo/Bar.API.Server.Handler.<CommandName>`: One module per command of the CLI.
-- `foobar-api-server-gen`: The generators and tests for the API server.
+- `foo-bar-api-server-gen`: The generators and tests for the API server.
-  - `Foobar.API.Server.TestUtils`: Utility functions to write tests that use the API server
+  - `Foo/Bar.API.Server.TestUtils`: Utility functions to write tests that use the API server
-  - `Foobar.API.Server.Handler.<CommandName>Spec`: One module per handler containing its tests
+  - `Foo/Bar.API.Server.Handler.<CommandName>Spec`: One module per handler containing its tests
-- `foobar-client`: The client record of functions to call the API server.
+- `foo-bar-client`: The client record of functions to call the API server.
-  - The `Foobar.Client.foobarClient` record.
+  - The `Foo/Bar.Client.foo-barClient` record.
-- `foobar-cli`: An example command-line tool to call the API server.
+- `foo-bar-cli`: An example command-line tool to call the API server.
-  - `Foobar.CLI.OptParse`: Option parsing
+  - `Foo/Bar.CLI.OptParse`: Option parsing
-  - `Foobar.CLI.Env`: The (read-only) environment and related functions
+  - `Foo/Bar.CLI.Env`: The (read-only) environment and related functions
-  - `Foobar.CLI.Command.<CommandName>`: One module per command of the CLI.
+  - `Foo/Bar.CLI.Command.<CommandName>`: One module per command of the CLI.

 ![Dependency graph](dependencies.png)

 ### OptParse

-The option parsing for both `foobar-cli` and `foobar-api-server` is based on [the option parsing template](https://github.com/NorfairKing/template-optparse).
+The option parsing for both `foo-bar-cli` and `foo-bar-api-server` is based on [the option parsing template](https://github.com/NorfairKing/template-optparse).
 It is included in this template so you will not need to also buy the option parsing template.

-For more information about how to use the option parsing, follow the instructions in `template-cli/src/Foobar/Cli/OptParse.hs`.
+For more information about how to use the option parsing, follow the instructions in `template-cli/src/Foo/Bar/Cli/OptParse.hs`.

 ### Nix build